 On 8 April 2016, Ian organised a Royal Astronomical Society Specialist Discussion Meeting about The use of extraterrestrial resources to help facilitate space science and exploration.
 Videos of these talks may be viewed here.

 Ian has written a short essay for The Conversation on "How to build a starship -- and why we should start thinking about it now."

 On 25 June 2015 Ian was a guest on the BBC Radio 4 programme "In Our Time" to discuss extremophiles and astrobiology. [audio, 43 mins]

 Ian has been awarded a research grant by the Leverhulme Trust to study what lunar geology can tell us about the galactic environment of the Solar System.

-Ian has recently written two articles concerned with the future of space exploration.
+Ian has recently written three articles concerned with the future of space exploration.
 The first, entitled 'Lunar Resources: A Review', has been accepted for publication in the journal Progress in Physical Geography (Vol. 39, pp. 137-167, 2015).
 The other two are more speculative: the book chapter 'Interplanetary Federalism: Maximising the Chances of Extraterrestrial Peace, Diversity and Liberty' addresses the political organisation of future space colonies, while 'Avoiding Intellectual Stagnation: The Starship as an Expander of Minds' (Journal of the British Interplanetary Society, in press) examines how, in the distant future, interstellar space exploration may advance human knowledge and culture.